Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 Not-Fully Breathable

-Since they have a coating to make them waterproof, this also limits the moisture from leaving the tent leading to condensation on the walls of the tent, so if condensation is a worry for you look to a double-wall tent.
+Since they have a coating to make them waterproof, this also limits the moisture from leaving the tent leading to condensation on the walls of the tent, so if condensation is a worry for you look for a double-wall tent.

 Thermally Inefficient

-Most SilNylon won’t hold lots of heat inside, while it isn’t fully breathable it does typically let heat escape through the same condensation process which will help outside air temp seep in outside.
+Most SilNylon won’t hold lots of heat inside.
+While it isn’t fully breathable it does typically let heat escape through the same condensation process which will help outside air temp seep in outside.

 To manage this you typically want to pitch as low as possible with a trekking pole tent to limit ground air entry via the ground.